In Cape Cod looking along the shoreline as the tide rolls in and the sand disappears below the surf.

 About 6am at St. Augustine Beach, off the Atlantic Coast, a cruise ship passes the horizon and a small flock of pelicans are out in search of breakfast.
 An amazing and abundant amount of colors flicker, dance in my eyes, and the day begins.

 We discovered this place, for ourselves, over 15 years ago, on a Lake Michigan Circle Tour.
 Once we arrived at north end of the lake we decided to drive across the U.P.
 There we found the Picture Rock National Shores, between Munising and Grand Marais, 'Along Gitche Gumee', that's Lake Superior to you and me.
 It's translation from its Ojibwe Indian name, means "the shining blue sea water."
-It quickly became a favorite place to go to, toward the end of summer.
-Late August, it hosts an art & music festival we try to attend.
+It quickly became a favorite place to go to, toward the end of summer when it hosts an art & music festival.
 So much beauty, so little time.